-At ListingSpark, we work with a lot of real estate investors.
+At ListingSpark, we work with a lot of real estate investors dealing in wholesale real estate.
 Many of them are flippers and wholesalers.
 With several thousands of investors properties sold, we have seen and learned a lot.
 Many of our investors purchase their deals from wholesalers.
 Real Estate wholesaling is an integral part of the real estate investment ecosystem.

 For those of you who do not know what wholesaling is, here is a quick synopsis.
 Real estate wholesalers are often great marketers or are willing to put in the leg work and grind to track down great deals and negotiate favorable contracts.
 In most cases the wholesaler has no intention of being the actual end buyer, rather they “assign” or sell the contract to an end investor for a fee that can range anywhere from a few thousand dollars to tens of thousands of dollars.